madickinson/Books-Read/2023-Books.md

  - Clarke, Susanna. *Jonathan Strange & Mr Norrell.* Bloomsbury USA, 2004.
  - Coram Robert. *Boyd : The Fighter Pilot Who Changed the Art of War.* 1st Back Bay pbk. ed.
 Back Bay Books/Little Brown 2004 2002.
  * Herbert Frank. *Dune.* Ace special 25th anniversary ed.
 Berkley 1990 1965.
  * Holiday Ryan. *The Obstacle Is the Way : The Timeless Art of Turning Trials into Triumph.* Portfolio/Penguin 2014.
+ - Houston, Keith. *Empire of the Sum: the rise and reign of the pocket calculator.* New York : W.W.
+Norton & Company, 2023. p.
+374.